 I have been teaching singing, music appreciation and aural skills for 5 years now and due to popular demand I have added piano lessons to my teaching repertoire (though I have been playing piano for many years).
 I currently have a large and diverse group of around 40 students on my books, ranging from age 9 to 80.

 I have fourteen years’ experience teaching Music in secondary schools up to A Level standard.
-I was Head of Music for seven years at Newlands Girls’ School in Maidenhead and for three years at Drayton Manor High School in Hanwell.
-Throughout that time I have directed choirs and chamber groups for concerts, prepared solo singers for productions and concerts, and helped singers through their A Level coursework recitals.
-After leaving secondary school teaching I worked as Music Co-ordinator at a Preparatory School in Crowthorne.
-I have been running a project called ‘Singing for the Soul’…interactive singing sessions at local care homes and therapy centres, where participating in singing has proven to be incredibly healing for those suffering with such conditions as dementia, parkinsons, MS and more.
-I have therefore worked with students of all ages, and welcome both children (from age 8) and adults to singing lessons.
+I was Head of Music at Newlands Girls’ School in Maidenhead and at Drayton Manor High School in Hanwell.
+Throughout that time I have directed choirs and chamber groups for concerts, prepared solo singers for productions and concerts and helped singers through their A Level coursework recitals.
+After leaving secondary school teaching I worked as curriculum Music Co-ordinator, piano teacher and singing teacher at a Preparatory School in Crowthorne.
+I have been running interactive singing sessions at local care homes and therapy centres, where participating in singing has proven to be incredibly healing for those suffering with such conditions as dementia, parkinsons, MS and more.
+I have therefore worked with students of all ages and situations, and welcome children (from age 9) and adults to my music lessons.

 - Relaxed Singing Lessons (Singing for the Soul).
 Relaxed is how you will feel!
 My lessons are very therapeutic – singing for wellbeing, fun, confidence and stress-relief.
 We work with your voice as it is, learning basic techniques to help protect it and get the most out of it.
 Tuition for ABRSM exams (up to Grade 5) available if desired, but there is no pressure to do exams.
 Musical styles to suit you.

 - Piano lessons – beginner to intermediate level.
 To relax and unwind or to do early grade exams.
 Adults and children welcome.